pinterest/elixir-thrift/README.md

 This package contains a handful of useful utilities for working with [Thrift](https://thrift.apache.org/) in Elixir.

-In particular, it includes a copy of the Erlang Thrift runtime library.

 ## Setup

 Start by adding this package to your project as a dependency: